The Best and Worst Foods at Chick-fil-A

 Hash Brown Scramble Bowl

-Which came first—the chicken or the egg?
+Which came first, the chicken or the egg?
 You don’t have to decide while eating this scramble, which has chicken and eggs for a high-protein breakfast for any go-getter.
-Just don’t go scrambling your diet by ordering the burrito version (see our worst list below).
+Just don’t go scrambling your diet by ordering the burrito version (see our worst Chick-fil-A menu items below).

 Greek Yogurt Parfait

 If you’re not craving a breakfast sandwich and need a morning meal on-the-go, this Greek Yogurt Parfait is a decent choice (although we’d typically prefer to see more fiber relative to the sugar).
-Crunchy granola and fresh strawberries top protein-rich Greek yogurt for a sweet beginning to your day.
+Crunchy granola and fresh strawberries top protein-rich Greek yogurt for a sweet start to your day.
 Since this parfait tops off at 21 grams of sugar, you can cut back on the sweet stuff by omitting the granola and sticking to just the fruit instead.
-Not a fan of yogurt?
-Try these 20 Quick & Easy Breakfast Recipes instead!

 The Best Mains at Chick-fil-A